Program Entry: Fall

 Award: Associate of Applied Science

-A radiographer is a vital member of the healthcare team.
-The radiographer’s responsibilities range from obtaining diagnostic information to assisting physicians with complex procedures.
+A radiographer is a vital member of the healthcare team whose responsibilities range from obtaining diagnostic information to assisting physicians with complex procedures.
 Radiographers must be able to recognize emergency situations and react quickly to various patient conditions.
-The radiographer works in diverse settings, including hospitals, clinics and physicians’ offices.
+They work in diverse settings, including hospitals, clinics and physicians’ offices.

 The program's mission, goals, student learning outcomes, accreditation information and program effectiveness data are included in the Radiography Program Effectiveness Data document.
 For more information regarding program effectiveness data, visit the JRCERT website at www.jcert.org.

-In addition to the College admission requirements outlined, program applicants must meet the minimum entrance requirement (ACCUPLACER Reading 70 and ACCUPLACER Arithmetic 80 or Elementary Algebra 44) on a basic skills assessment for placement in reading and math.
+In addition to the College admission requirements outlined, program applicants must meet the minimum entrance requirement on a basic skills assessment for placement in reading and math.
 A skill developing activity is available at no cost if you do not meet the minimum requirements on the first testing.

 Applicants must have successfully completed Anatomy and Physiology I, Anatomy and Physiology I Lab and Basic Medical Terminology with a minium grade of C- prior to being accepted into the program.